 Are there any fees associated with Savings?

-The only fees you need to pay are network fees to complete your deposit and withdraw transactions or to activate staking.
-These fees generally cost a few cents, and must be paid in Ethereum (ETH) for providing liquidity, and in the native currency (e.g. XTZ) for staking.
+The only fees you need to pay are network fees (not paid to ZenGo but to the blockchain networks) to complete your deposit and withdraw transactions or to activate staking.
+These fees generally must be paid in Ethereum (ETH) for providing liquidity, and in the native currency (e.g. XTZ) for staking.

 Which assets are supported in ZenGo Savings?

-For earning interest through providing liquidity, we currently support Dai (DAI), USD Coin (USDC), Augur (REP), 0x (ZRX), and Basic Attention Token (BAT).
+For earning interest through providing liquidity, we currently support Dai (DAI), USD Coin (USDC), 0x (ZRX), and Basic Attention Token (BAT).

 Who holds my assets?